gmoutsin/Compromise/README.md

 ### Player Classes

 The script defines a player abstract class named `AbstractPlayer`.
-This class defines two methods: `play` and `placePips`.
+This class defines two methods: `play` and `place_pips`.
 Both methods ignore the state of the game and give a random valid move each time they are called.

 #### Custom Players

-Any player class must have the following methods: `play` and `placePips`.
+Any player class must have the following methods: `play` and `place_pips`.

 The method `play` takes as input the state of the game and outputs the player's move.
-The signature of the function is `play(myState, oppState, myScore, oppScore, turn, length, nPips)` and it is called automatically by the game class.
+The signature of the function is `play(my_state, opp_state, my_score, opp_score, turn, length, num_pips)` and it is called automatically by the game class.
 Its parameters are:
-* `myState`: A 3x3x3 array with the number of player's pips in each location of the board.
+* `my_state`: A 3x3x3 array with the number of player's pips in each location of the board.
-* `oppState`: A 3x3x3 array with the number of opponents's pips in each location of the board.
+* `opp_state`: A 3x3x3 array with the number of opponents's pips in each location of the board.
-* `myScore`: The current score of the player.
+* `my_score`: The current score of the player.
-* `oppScore`: The current score of the opponent.
+* `opp_score`: The current score of the opponent.
 * `turn`: The current turn number.
 * `length`: The length of the game.
 This is specified at the construction of the game object.
-* `nPips`: The number of pips each player gets each turn.
+* `num_pips`: The number of pips each player gets each turn.
 This is specified at the construction of the game object.

 All the arguments are integers.

 The method has to return a valid move, i.e. an array of length 3 and its elements can only be the numbers 0, 1 and 2.
 Notice that because in python array indices start at 0, a valid move is not three digit number with the digits 1,2,3.

-The method `placePips` takes as input the state of the game and outputs the list of coordinates of where the pips should be placed.
-The signature of the function is `placePips(myState, oppState, myScore, oppScore, turn, length, nPips)`, it is called automatically by the game class and its parameters are the same as the ones of the method `play`.
+The method `place_pips` takes as input the state of the game and outputs the list of coordinates of where the pips should be placed.
+The signature of the function is `place_pips(my_state, opp_state, my_score, opp_score, turn, length, num_pips)`, it is called automatically by the game class and its parameters are the same as the ones of the method `play`.

-The method has to return an array of length equal to `nPips` and each element of the array is an array of length 3 and its elements can only be the numbers 0, 1 and 2.
+The method has to return an array of length equal to `num_pips` and each element of the array is an array of length 3 and its elements can only be the numbers 0, 1 and 2.

 #### Predefined Players